phonkee/treasure/README.md

 @TODO: add not[....] modifier.

 Filtering supports also AND and OR conditions.
 They both have this format and [...], or [...].
 You can stack them anyway you want.
-If you don't provide wingle "and" or "or" as filter, they will be default wrapped in AND clause.
+If you don't provide single "and" or "or" in filter, they will be default wrapped in AND clause.

 ```rust
 select!(many:User[